 Here’s what you can do to meet your target.

-Work with a registered retirement consultant to determine options that make sense so you don’t lose all your money.
+- Explore High-Yield Investments: Consider high-yield investments that offer better returns than traditional savings accounts.
+Be sure to work with a registered retirement consultant to determine options that make sense so you don’t lose all your money.

 Although both plans offer significant tax benefits, the difference between a 401k and IRA is that employers provide 401(k)s, while individuals open and control IRAs via brokers or banks.